JATOS/Berlin2020/README.md

 ## Live coding part

 We will build a JATOS study from already existing files using HTML/JS/CSS and libraries like jsPsych and survey.js.
-You can [download this repository](https://github.com/JATOS/Berlin2020/archive/master.zip) that includes the files in the _assets_ folder
+You can [download this repository](https://github.com/JATOS/Berlin2020/archive/master.zip) that includes the files in the _assets_ folder - or the [finished study](assets/live_coding_m_b_bccn_2020.jzip).

 ## Example studies